 Dandelion salad can be made from the leaves of the dandelion plant, which are typically harvested when they are young and tender.
 Wash the leaves and then toss them with hard-boiled eggs, feta cheese, sliced red onions, etc.

+Then dress it with this delicious, sweet, and savory bacon dressing.
 The rich, smoky flavor of the bacon pairs perfectly with the slightly bitter taste of the dandelion greens, creating a dish that is both flavorful and nutritious.

 More Ideas for Using Pennsylvania Dutch Bacon Dressing